exaV/screeps-kotlin/README.md

 ### Usage

 Call your main function from Main.loop

-Have a look at the tutorials in src/main/kotlin screeps.game.tutorials (call the tutorials gameloop() in Main.loop to test them)
+Have a look at the [tutorials](https://github.com/exaV/screeps-kotlin/tree/master/src/main/kotlin/screeps/game/tutorials).
+Call the tutorials gameloop() in Main.loop to test them.